Wondering how much time it takes to learn another language? I get these questions all the time. In this post, I’ll attempt to answer this question.

 You might have seen plenty of companies that sell learning books, online courses, products, language apps, or software.

-They may claim that their unique techniques, proven method, or exclusive study materials will guarantee fluency in a few months.
+They may claim their unique techniques, proven methods, or exclusive study materials will guarantee fluency in a few months.

-The funny thing is many of these products are “research-backed.”
-They all offer tons of track-record with convincing testimonials to convince you that they are the real secret deal.
+The funny thing is that many of these products are “research-backed.”
+They all offer a strong track record and convincing testimonials to convince you they are the real secret deal.

 But as always, in most cases, this over-exaggeration is just their marketing way of selling their products.

-Obviously, this is one of the language learning myths and causes for failure.
+This is one of the language learning myths and causes of failure.

-Don’t be fooled by these aggressive and clickbait advertisements and promotions that promise you can learn a foreign language in some brief period.
+Don’t be fooled by these aggressive and clickbait advertisements and promotions that promise you can learn a foreign language briefly.

-The last thing you should be wasting your time on is endlessly searching and researching the internet to check the best language tricks.
-So that it can help you acquire any specific language in a brief time.
+The last thing you should waste your time on is endlessly searching and researching the internet for the best language tricks that can help you acquire any specific language quickly.

-Unfortunately, there is no such method; at least I never found one.
+Unfortunately, there is no such method—I have never found one.
 Don’t fall into the trap of innovative sales and marketing strategies.

 The truth of the matter is that learning a new language takes a long time.

 I’m not talking about months but years!
-So arm yourself with plenty of patience, everlasting persistence, and a lot of determination.
+So, arm yourself with plenty of patience, persistence, and determination.

 How long does it take to learn a language from scratch?

-The acquisition of a new language is a complex phenomenon different for each individual based on multiple factors.
+The acquisition of a new language is a complex phenomenon that differs for each individual based on multiple factors.

-As per my own experience, the required time depends mainly on three factors: Language Difficulty, Proficiency level, and how you learn!
+In my experience, the required time depends mainly on Language Difficulty, Proficiency level, and how you learn!

-There are a variety of ways to estimate the long does it takes to learn a new language.
+There are various ways to estimate the long it takes to learn a new language.

 And when you can reasonably expect to reach your language learning goals.